I’ve covered how you can use the Merchantrade card for oversea spending.

-If a subscription is charging you in MYR, then you can use whatever Malaysian card you have.
-Because you’ll be charged the stated MYR.
+If a subscription is charging you in MYR, then you can use whatever Malaysian card you have as it’s already in the same currency.

 But I have several subscriptions that are charged in USD.
 So every month, my bank will charge and markup whatever the exchange rate for that day is.

-Now let’s take a look at how I save money on my online subscriptions with the Merchantrade Card:
+Now let’s take a look at how I saved money on my online subscriptions with the Merchantrade Card:

 LinkedIn Premium Membership